thomas051083/psd-psw/_pswlf-2020/4-ppdevelopment.md

 	<br>4.
 HR
 	<br>5.
 Regulation, Enforcement & Compliance </i></font>
       <br>
-      <br>Manage your Career Planning Better with Career Coaching
+      <br>Gain insights from personalised coaching with our career coaches to manage your career.
       <br>
       <br>Learning Outcomes:
       <br>∙ How do I plan and grow my career?
 How do I make informed career decisions?
       <br>∙ How do I prepare for new roles or career switches?
 How can I find clarity for my career direction?
 What are my career interests and skills?
-      <br>∙ If you have been thinking about these questions, speak to our career coaches who will help you navigate through these questions!
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>